AdonisYounes/game-browser-full/README.md

 - Infinite “Load more” pagination
 - Game details modal with single-image carousel and keyboard arrows
 - PS3-inspired dynamic background that reacts to mouse movement
-- Retro 16-bit title centered at the top
-- Footer credit: **By Adonis Younes**

 ---